COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Method

 \subsection{Collision Region Localization}

-The first branch takes in the feature grid from the backbone and is responsible for predicting per-frame spatial heatmaps corresponding to the input videos.
-High values in the heatmap correspond to a viewed region of the scene where there is likely to be a collision in the near future.
+The output feature grid is then passed to the \textit{localization branch}, which predicts the per-frame spatial heatmaps corresponding to the input videos.
+High values in the heatmap indicate areas in the scene where there is a high probability for a collision to occur in the near future.
 Inferring spatial collision heatmaps requires per-pixel predictions, so this branch of the model must up-sample the discretized feature maps back to the original image resolution.
-Inspired by the scheme introduced in FPN \cite{FPN2017}, we use a sequence of up-sampling modules, each doing $2\times$ nearest-neighbor up-sampling followed by a $3\times3$ convolution, GroupNorm layer, and ReLU activation.
-Different from FPN, the feature dimension is reduced by half in each spatial up-sampling to avoid an excessive memory footprint.
-Following up-sampling, we use a one-layer multi-layer perceptron (MLP) to project the feature dimension at each pixel down to 1.
-And finally, similar to Demo2Vec\cite{Demo2vec2018}, we apply a \textit{softmax} function over each frame, such that each heatmap is a proper distribution representing collision probability, namely
+Inspired by the scheme introduced in FPN \cite{FPN2017}, we use a sequence of up-sampling modules, each doing $2\times$ nearest-neighbor up-sampling followed by a $3{\times}3$ convolution, GroupNorm layer~\cite{wu2018group}, and ReLU activation.
+Different from \cite{FPN2017}, the feature dimension is reduced by half in each spatial up-sampling to reduce the memory allocation.
+Finally, we use a one-layer MLP followed by a \textit{softmax} to get the collision region heatmaps $\hat{y}^{\text{map}}_v \in [0, 1]^{H\times W}$, such that each heatmap is a distribution of collision probability: